 Frequency of contact depends on your loved one and the goals identified in his/her treatment plan.
 After the initial 72-hour period after admission, patients are permitted to use landlines freely to make calls, unless the patient's clinical team feels such contact would deter treatment progress.
+Patient's also have access to Skype in the station houses.
 Upon admission, a behavioral health technician will assist your loved one in retrieving important numbers from his/her cell phone, after which the cell phone will then be stored and locked by staff.
-Patients are permitted to sign out and use their cell phones three times a week between 4:15 and 5:15 p.m.
+Patients are permitted to sign out and use their cell phones five times a week between 4:15 and 5:15 p.m.
 (ET).
-You can call (240) 681-6000 if you wish to leave a message for your loved one, which staff will ensure is received by the client.
+You can call (240) 681-6000 if you wish to leave a message for your loved one, which staff will ensure is received by the patient.